adiwg/mdEditor-doc/README.md

 * A Responsive, two-panel layout allows for display on both desktop and mobile devices.
 * Launched through a web browser, there is no need for users to install software.
-* Metadata is initially stored in the browser local storage cache.
+* Metadata is initially stored in the browser localStorage cache.
 * Metadata can be exported as a text file \(JSON format\) for archiving or sharing.
 * Open source development allows for customization.
 * Defined schema \(mdJSON schema\) allows for validating records.